The Wedding Day: photographer peeking photos of others

 Point by point:

-• But who is not the official wedding photographer
+• But they are not the official wedding photographer

 • They are everywhere

-• However, instead of avoiding them or even disliking them, I prefer to:
+• Instead of avoiding or resenting them, I prefer:

 • You can see a full wedding story: